Diocese of Salford web: http://www.salforddiocese.org.uk

 At Christ the King, Newton Heath, and St. Mary’s, Failsworth, every Saturday 11.00 a.m. to 12 noon; and on request every morning immediately after Mass at St. Dunstan’s.

 The Rosary Will be prayed at 9.40 a.m. prompt, and finish before the 10 a.m.
 Mass.

 The work is difficult but progressing well.
-We hope that the work will finish for the end of November.
+We hope that the work will finish for mid December.
 The church will continue to be open for Mass but closed immediately afterwards to enable the contractors to work without distraction.